Keithenneu/dota2comm/interactiveConsole/README.md

 Make sure your dota console is open, if you want to see the responses.

+Exit with `exit` to make sure it exits gracefully

 ## What it looks like

 (Using the memory backend)